protonemedia/laravel-eloquent-scope-as-select/README.md

 })->get();
 ```

-Using a string, where the second argument is the name of the scope:
+The example above can be shortened by using a string, where the second argument is the name of the scope:
 ```php
 $posts = Post::addScopeAsSelect('is_published', 'published')->get();
 ```

-Using an array to call multiple scopes:
+You can use an array to call multiple scopes:
 ```php
 $posts = Post::addScopeAsSelect('is_popular_and_published', ['popular', 'published'])->get();
 ```

-Using an associative array to call dynamic scopes:
+Use an associative array to call dynamic scopes:
 ```php
 $posts = Post::addScopeAsSelect('is_announcement', ['ofType' => 'announcement'])->get();
 ```

-Using an associative array to call dynamic scopes with multiple arguments:
+If your dynamic scopes require multiple arguments, you can use an associative array:
 ```php
 $posts = Post::addScopeAsSelect('is_announcement', ['publishedBetween' => [2010, 2020]])->get();
 ```

-Using an associative array to mix dynamic and non-dynamic scopes:
+You can also mix dynamic and non-dynmaic scopes:
 ```php
 $posts = Post::addScopeAsSelect('is_published_announcement', [
     'published',